MANASMATHUR/MANASMATHUR/README.md

 - 👋 Hi, I’m @MANASMATHUR
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Data Structures and Algorithms with C++
+- 🌱 I’m currently learning Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source AI projects
 - 📫 How to reach me ...

 <!---